Sp3ctro/Sp3ctro.github.io/_posts/2020-01-29-FRM-Reading-3.md

 $ES = \frac{2.486}{1-0.25} + \frac{0.75 - 0.25\times1}{1-0.25} = 3.981\%$

-## Comparing Generalised Extreme Value & Peaks-Over-Threshold Methods
+## Compare and contrast generalized extreme value and POT
 GEV focuses on the distribution of extreme values, whereas Peaks-Over-Threshold focuses on the distribution of values in excess a certain high mark threshold.

+## Evaluate the tradeoffs involved in setting the threshold level when applying the generalized Pareto (GP) distribution
 GEV requires more data than POT; however the POT approach requires us to pick a certain threshold to use, so there are trade-offs to both.

-## Multivariate Extreme Value Theory
+## Explain the importance of multivariate EVT for risk management
 Multivariate EVT focuses on tail dependance, such as when a major decline in one market can lead to a major decline in some related market.
 Multivariate EVT will use Extreme Value Copulas; a Copula being a combination of univariate distributions forming a new "combined" distribution.
 The observations which occur in a Multivariate EVT Copula decrease in frequency as we add more dimensions to the copula.
 E.g. if we have 2 dimensions each with a EV of 1 in 100 times, we'll only see an EV in the combined distribution 1 in 100 * 100 = 10,000 times.